Announcing DCPHP.net

 The new site contains a directory (under construction) of local PHP developers and local shops, a listing of local blogs, and announcements about the meetings and meetups in the DC PHP community.
 The site is always growing, so be sure to visit often!

-Last Day at DC PHP
+Tags: DC PHP

 Today is my last day at DC PHP.
 I received an offer from The Bivings Group two weeks ago that was impossible to refuse; they’re two blocks from my current residence and they offered me a considerable salary increase.
 But still, I will miss DC PHP.